monsterkrampe/crystal/concepts/union-type/introduction.md

 One way of making a union type into a single type is by making it so that a branch can only be entered if the type is a specific type.
 Another approach is to use the [`as`][as] method.
 This will make an union type into a single type by doing a runtime check.
-If the type is not the expected type, it will raise an exception.
+An exception will be raised if the type is not the expected type.

 ```crystal
 foo : String | Int32 = "Hello"